Great Ordovician Biodiversification Event: Relationship to the Cambrian Explosion

 Reconstruction of the Fezouata Biota, featuring roughly 50 different species.
-The largest animal, Aegirocassis benmoulai (just over 2 metres in length), is depicted in a pair swimming just above the seafloor.
+The largest animal, Aegirocassis benmoulai (just over 2 metres — 6.6 feet — in length), is depicted in a pair swimming just above the seafloor.
 This giant radiodont is one of the earliest "giant" filter feeders, with frontal appendages bearing baleen-like spines.
 These adaptations were likely influenced by the proliferation of plankton in the early Ordovician.

 Recent work has suggested that the Cambrian Explosion and GOBE, rather than being two distinct events, represented one continual evolutionary radiation of marine life occurring over the entire Early Palaeozoic.
 An analysis of the Paleobiology Database (PBDB) and Geobiodiversity Database (GBDB) found no statistical basis for separating the two radiations into discrete events.

 A proposed biodiversity gap known as the Furongian Gap is thought by some researchers to have existed between the Cambrian Explosion and GOBE existed during the Furongian epoch, the final epoch of the Cambrian.
 However, whether this gap is real or an artefact of an incomplete fossil record is controversial.
-Analysis of the Guole Konservat-Lagerstätte and other sites in South China suggests the Furongian Gap did not exist, instead portraying this interval as one of rapid biotic turnovers.
+Analysis of the Guole Konservat–Lagerstätte and other sites in South China suggests the Furongian Gap did not exist, instead portraying this interval as one of rapid biotic turnovers.